Empire Kosher: Competition and debt

 In 1986, a fire destroyed the production line at the Mifflintown plant, and the Katz family invested nearly $20 million to rebuild and modernize the plant.
 In 1992, Empire was sold to private equity firm Apollo Management, and several years later sold to another private equity firm, J.W.
 Childs Associates, and the company carried a high debt burden.

 Investment and growth

 In 2003, Empire was purchased by a consortium of private investors led by Greg Rosenbaum.
 The company modernized and expanded its plant and production line, more than doubling production capacity by 2009.
 Empire currently processes 240,000 chickens and 27,000 turkeys per week, with annual revenue over $100 million, making it the largest U.S. producer of kosher poultry.

 Empire's workforce is unionized, and are members of the United Food and Commercial Workers Local 1776.
 Under its current ownership, Empire has donated kosher food to community food pantries.
-In 2011, the Metropolitan Council on Jewish Poverty granted Empire's CEO its Humanitarian Award.
+In 2011, the Metropolitan Council on Jewish Poverty granted Empire's CEO, Greg Rosenbaum, its Humanitarian Award.
 In addition, Empire has received positive press coverage regarding its animal welfare and environmental standards.

+In 2010, Empire acquired the Kosher Valley brand from natural and organic foods producer Hain Celestial Group.
+In March 2015, Hain Celestial Group announced the acquisition of the remaining approximately 80% that it did not already own of EK Holdings, Inc. and its wholly owned subsidiary, Empire Kosher Poultry, Inc. for a purchase price of $57.6 million, which included net debt that was repaid at closing.
+Empire was purchased from Hain by Aterian Investment Partners in 2019.